magomimmo/modern-cljs/README.md

 too late to change.

 The name is becoming more appropriate each day as ClojureScript continues to evolve quickly.
-I'd like to think it was a brilliant choice, but it was just a happy accident.
+I'd like to think it was a brilliant choice, but it was just an accident.

 # The Tutorials